Tricia Brown, MD Dermatology of Houston, Texas

 Is it safe

-Radiesse is FDA approved, and has undergone rigorous testing in clinical studies to prove its safety.
+Radiesse is FDA approved and has undergone rigorous testing in clinical studies to prove its safety.
 Radiesse has been used for other medical purposes for over 15 years, and it requires no allergy testing.

-What are the side effects?
+What are the side effects

 As with any injection, you may see swelling, itching, redness, bruising or tenderness at the injection site.
 Bruising and mild swelling are the most commonly seen side effects.
-Dr. Brown recommends avoiding alcohol, aspirin, ibuprofen, and some supplement pills for 10-14 days prior to minimize the risk of bruising.
+Dr. Brown recommends avoiding alcohol, aspirin, ibuprofen, and some supplement pills for 10-14 days prior to minimizing the risk of bruising.
 To be safe, do not plan any social activities for several days after your treatment.